 With significant experience working across different European markets, Germany is one that faces a challenge that many others in Europe don’t: a de-centralised market place.

-Unlike markets such as the UK with London as the central hub for FMCG talent, France with Paris, the Netherlands with Amsterdam and so on, Germany doesn’t have a key city in which most FMCG businesses are based.
+Unlike markets such as the UK with London as the central hub for FMCG talent, France with Paris and the Netherlands with Amsterdam, Germany doesn’t have a key city in which most FMCG businesses are based.
 The consequence of this for hiring is that talent is based right across the country – which can be a long way, with Berlin to Cologne taking 7 hours by car, 5 hours by train or an hour by air to provide some context.